A Compositional Approach to Verifying Modular Robotic Systems: Case Study: Remote Inspection

 Once the \gls{rml} specification (Listing~\ref{list:agentRML}) and the configuration file (Listing~\ref{list:agentConfig}) have been generated, the \gls{rv} step can be applied, as previously presented in Fig.~\ref{fig:rosmon-pipeline}.
 Hence, the \gls{rml} specification can be used to synthesise an oracle, which will then be queried at runtime by the corresponding \gls{ros} monitors (automatically synthesised from configuration files).

-The configuration file automatically generated for ROSMonitoring is shown in Listing~\ref{list:agentConfig}.
-This file is used by ROSMonitoring to generate the \textbf{Agent} node's monitor.
+ROSMonitoring uses the configuration file, shown in Listing~\ref{list:agentConfig}, to generate the \textbf{Agent} node's monitor.
 Lines 3 \& 4 show the agent monitor's identifier and the location where its log files should be stored.
-The monitor also requires the list of topics to subscribe to (lines 5--10) to observe the events at runtime.
+The monitor also requires the list of topics to subscribe to (lines 5--6) to observe the events at runtime.
 These topics are obtained from lines 7--12 in Listing~\ref{list:CS1AgentRCL}.
+Note that, in this specific scenario, we only have one single topic, called \texttt{Snapshot}, that contains the information we need.

 As previously mentioned, ROSMonitoring automatically synthesises runtime monitors as additional nodes in the \gls{ros} program.
 The monitor nodes that ROSMonitoring synthesises subscribe to the topics of interest listed in the configuration file (derived from the \gls{rcl} specification).
-After that, they collect the messages published on those topics and perform the runtime analysis of the \gls{rml} specification.
+After that, they collect the messages that are published on those topics and perform the runtime analysis of the \gls{rml} specification.
 If a monitor observes a violation of an \gls{rml} specification, it reports the violation to the entire system by publishing a specific error message.
 This information can be used by the system to promptly react and possibly recover from the erroneous behaviour.

-An additional step of instrumenting the implementation of the case study was necessary to fully capture the execution traces that the ROSMonitoring monitors were expecting to observe.
-For example, this process of instrumentation included publishing information that was kept within the \textbf{Agent}, such as beliefs about which waypoint the robot is at, to a ROS topic.
-This allowed ROSMonitoring to then observe such information.
+An additional step of instrumenting the implementation of the case study was necessary to fully capture the execution traces that the ROSMonitoring monitors needed to observe.
+For example, this instrumentation step included publishing information that was kept within the \textbf{Agent}, such as beliefs about which waypoint the robot is at, to a ROS topic.
+This allowed the ROSMonitoring monitors to observe this information and give their verdict.
+Note that the instrumentation step is only necessary to track the behaviour of components, such as the \textbf{Agent}, which otherwise would not be observed; it does not change the behaviour of the system components.